Aircraft routing and crew pairing: updated algorithms at Air France: Introduction

 \subsection{Context}

-Interactions between Operations Research and Air Transport Industry have been successful for at least five decades \cite{barnhart2003applications}.
+Interactions between Operations Research and Air Transport Industry have been successful for at least five decades \cite{barnhart2003applications,etschmaier1974operations}.
 These interactions have taken various forms: yield management, airplane timetabling, ground operations scheduling, air traffic management, etc. Key applications are notably the construction of sequences of flight legs operated by airplanes and crews.
-As airplane sequences of legs are \emph{routes} and crew sequences \emph{pairings}, this construction is therefore called \emph{aircraft routing} for airplanes, and \emph{crew pairing} for crews.
+As airplane sequences of legs are \emph{routes} and crew sequences \emph{pairings}, this construction is called \emph{aircraft routing} for airplanes, and \emph{crew pairing} for crews.

 The present paper focuses on these two applications and is the fruit of a research partnership with Air France, the main French airline.
 We aim at providing a reliable and easy to maintain framework that can cope with the specific and challenging industrial context of the company.
-Air France working rules are much richer than the IATA standards: collective agreements reach hundreds of pages, and two of the most cited references on crew pairing \citep{desaulniers1997crew,lavoie1988new} develop ad-hoc approaches to build pairings satisfying the company's rules.
+Air France working rules are more complex than the IATA standards: Collective agreements reach hundreds of pages, and two of the most cited references on crew pairing \citep{desaulniers1997crew,lavoie1988new} develop ad-hoc approaches to build pairings satisfying the company's rules.
 While the aircraft routing remains easy, this turns the exact resolution of Air France crew pairing into a challenge.

-As crews need time to cross airports if they change of airplane, the two problems are linked and the sequential resolution currently in use in the industry is suboptimal.
+As crews need time to cross airports if they change airplane, the two problems are linked and the sequential resolution currently in use in the industry is suboptimal.
 Solving the integrated problem has been identified by academics as a difficult problem.
-A request also formulated by Air France was to propose a solution scheme for that integrated problem easy to adapt and maintain in their industrial setting.
+Air France also requested an easy to maintain solution scheme for the integrated problem.